On the cone of weighted graphs generated by triangles: Introduction

-The breakthrough paper \cite{BKLO} shows that a minimum degree threshold sufficient for fractional decomposition is also roughly sufficient for the exact decomposition problem.
-This gives considerable motivation to the question of degree thresholds for fractional decompositions, and of geometric necessary conditions in general.
-In particular, reducing $\frac{9}{10}$ to $\frac{3}{4}$ in Theorem~\ref{dross} would nearly establish Nash-Williams' conjecture, \cite{NW}, except for some cases very close to the boundary.
-This conjecture states that $\delta(G) \ge 3n/4$ together with the arithmetic conditions are sufficient for the existence of a triangle decomposition of $G$.
-We note that there exist counterexamples to weakening this minimum degree assumption.
-For instance, the lexicographic graph product $C_4 \cdot K_{6m+3}$ satisfies the arithmetic conditions for positive integers $m$, has minimum degree near $3n/4$, but it violates a `geometric barrier' for $K_3$-decomposition.
-In other words, one can find a hyperplane which separates this graph from the cone $\tau_n$.
-We give more details later.
+Barber, K\"uhn, Lo and Osthus showed in \cite{BKLO} showed that a minimum degree threshold sufficient for fractional $K_3$-decomposition is also roughly sufficient for the exact triangle decomposition problem.
+This gives considerable motivation to studying degree thresholds for fractional triangle decompositions, and the cone $\tau_n$ in general.
+Indeed, reducing $0.827$ to $\frac{3}{4}$ in Theorem~\ref{dp} would nearly establish Conjecture~\ref{nw-conj} except for some cases very close to the boundary.